 \textbf{Open Problems.} As an open question, we ask whether one can further improve the query time from $\Otilde_\eps(n^\alpha)$ to poly-logarithmic in $n$ and $\sfrac{1}{\eps}$ while keeping the space truly subquadratic.
-The converse open problem is to further reduce the space without affecting the query time.
-Finally, we can only handle unweighted graphs currently where the length of the path corresponds to the number of edges.
-Some of the sampling-based ideas break down if long paths can consist of only a few heavy edges.
-For all the open problems the bottleneck is the case of long paths.
-For short path distances, we have an $f$-DSO of asymptotically almost optimal size and very low query time that can easily be adapted to the weighted case.
+The converse problem is to further reduce the space without affecting the query time.
+Finally, we can currently only handle unweighted graphs where the length of the path corresponds to the number of edges.
+Some sampling-based ideas break down if long paths can consist of only a few heavy edges.
+In all cases, the bottleneck is the handling of long paths.
+For short distances, our $f$-DSO has asymptotically almost optimal size and very low query time that can easily be adapted to the weighted case.